2022 Costa Rican general election: Background

-In the previous election, a second electoral round was held, owing to the fact that neither political party obtained 40% of the vote.
+In the previous election, a second electoral round was held, as neither political party had obtained 40% of the vote.
 This was only the third time in history that a second round had been held.
 The two candidates with the most support were the then-deputy, journalist, preacher, and Christian music singer Fabricio Alvarado Muñoz of the conservative National Restoration party, and the former Minister of Labor, journalist and writer Carlos Alvarado Quesada of the ruling Citizens' Action.
 The election was marked by social and religious issues that included issues such as same-sex marriage, the secular state, and sex education.
 Carlos Alvarado was the winner in the second round by a wide margin.

 The Constitution of Costa Rica prohibits the incumbent president from serving consecutive terms, making the current president, Carlos Alvarado Quesada, ineligible to run in 2022.
 Additionally, government ministers and the directors or managers of autonomous institutions must resign twelve months before the election is held if they wish to run for the presidency or vice-presidency.